DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/iv-detection.md

-Remember that xoring something with 0000, you end up with the original content, so Decrypted3rdBlock = Decrypt(ThirdBlock) = Decrypt(FirstBlock)
+Remember that xoring something with 0000, you end up with the original content, so Decrypted3rdBlock is the same as Decrypt(ThirdBlock) which is the same as Decrypt(FirstBlock)

-And Decrypted1stBlock = Decrypt(FirstBlock)  ⊕ IV
+And Decrypted1stBlock is the same as Decrypt(FirstBlock) ⊕ IV

 If we xor both: